ZeinabAk/PyPaperBot/README.md

 ## Why this fork
-In this version, the downloaded pdf names is the doi.
+In this version, the downloaded pdf names is the doi instead of the paper title.

 ## Installation